 Charles H. Wright Museum of African American History

 Located in midtown Detroit, the Charles H. Wright Museum of African American History is the world’s largest institution dedicated to the African American experience.
-The museum was founded as a guide to educate visitors on the achievements of African Americans throughout the years and overall celebration of black culture.
+The museum was founded as a guide to educate visitors on the achievements of African Americans throughout the years and the overall celebration of black culture.
 For more information, visit TheWright.org

 National Museum of African American History and Culture

 The National Museum of African American History and Culture in DC celebrates the diversity of African Americans and our contributions made to build the nation.
 Visit NMAAHC.SI.edu for tickets and more information.

 10 MORE Museums…

 This post sharing museums focused on African American History has done so well within the past few months.
 In celebration of the Smithsonian National Museum of African American History and Culture opening, I’ve added ten more black history museums to visit.
 Based on feedback from travel groups and it being syndicated in the Huffington Post, here are some of the best African American museums promoting black history in the US.

 DuSable Museum of African American History – Chicago, IL